MicrosoftDocs/azure-docs-powershell/docs-conceptual/azurermps-4.4.1/get-started-azureps.md

 2. To verify the installation was successful, run `Get-Module AzureRM -ListAvailable` from your command line.

-## Log in to Azure
+## Sign in to Azure

 Sign on interactively:

 1. Type `Login-AzureRmAccount`.
 You will get dialog box asking for your Azure credentials.
-Option '-EnvironmentName' can let you login in Azure China or Azure Germany.
+Option '-EnvironmentName' can let you authenticate for Azure China or Azure Germany.

    e.g. Login-AzureRmAccount -EnvironmentName AzureChinaCloud